orionrobots/orionrobots.github.io/_posts/2022-12-18-2022-12-18-trigonometry-mix-ups.md

 ## Dont get hung up on the symbols

 Theta sounds scary, but theta is really just a name for a heading angle.
 The fancy greek lettering $\theta$ is a shorthand for the heading angle, and when scribbling these on the back of an envelope (an awful lot of my robotics thinking takes place with a biro and a scrap of paper), is easier than writign the word "heading" every time.
 Doubly so if you've seen my handwriting.

+## Broken mathjax

+In other news, it looks like mathjax is broken here, as the single dollar expansions don't yet work above.
+When I fix that, this message will no longer make sense.